 Old Fourth Distillery

 Located on historic Edgewood Avenue, Old Fourth’s mission is to pair Southern spirits with history, sustainability and community.
-Currently, they distill vodka and gin and hope to release currently-aging bourbon in 2019.
+They distill vodka and gin as well as a four year bottled in bond straight bourbon whiskey.
 Their vodka base is sugar cane, and for good reason—they note that “it is non-GMO, renewable, environmentally sound, gluten- and pesticide-free.”
 As for the gin, Old Fourth distills it from Italian wheat, which is then vapor infused with berries, citrus and spices.
-For $5, you can tour the distillery and sample their fare in the tasting room, but $30 will get you the tour, tasting, and a choice of a souvenir bottle, shirt and shot glass, or mule mug and shot glass.
-During your visit, enjoy the Atlanta history that O4D has worked to preserve—inside, you’ll see repurposed marble countertops sourced from a nearby, vacant elementary school (the same marble found at the Lincoln Memorial!), bead board from the original infrastructure, pews from a nearby... old church and archival artifacts from Atlanta’s distilling history.Continue to 3 of 6 below.
+For $10, you can tour the distillery on Thursdays and Fridays between 5 and 7 p.m. and Saturdays from 2 to 7 p.m. and sample their fare in the tasting room, and then purchase up to three bottles for $30 each or the bourbon for $50.

 Independent Distilling Company